-When operating the System there are a number of tasks / functions such as data import / data export or batch report generation, which must be performed in an automatic, batch mode, perhaps according to schedule.
+When operating the System there are a number of tasks/functions such as data import/data export or batch report generation, which must be performed in an automatic, batch mode, perhaps, according to a schedule.
 Interaction with the user in such cases is minimal or non-existent.

 It may be impractical or even impossible to use for this purpose a heavy, full-featured Win or Web application with its powerful graphical interface as this application loads dozens of different modules during the initialization.
 Many of these loadable modules may be not necessary for a particular purpose.

 For this class of tasks, it would be much better to use a lightweight console application to which only a set of modules that are required to solve the given problem is connected.
 The parameters required for a specific task may be passed on the command line.

 At the moment, there is no way to create a lightweight version of the XAF application that would implement a simple mechanism for performing the required functions of XAF modules with the opportunity to run in a console mode.